aapoalas/denonomicon/static/contents/basics.md

 types cannot be and are not checked by the open function, so the type declarations and their validity are left entirely up to the user.

-Calling the symbols returned by `Deno.dlopen` do not require the `--allow-ffi` flag.
+Calling the symbols returned by `Deno.dlopen` does not require the `--allow-ffi` flag.
 As such, it is possible to revoke FFI permissions after opening a library and still keep using the symbols.